 For a full discussion of the longitudinal system and segmental vascular organization, see Vertebrobasilar Artery,Vertebral Artery, Basilar Artery sections.

 1) Vertebral origin of occipital artery — relatively commmon (~1%) — a large C1 segmental artery supplies occipital territory, in setting of relative proximal occipital hypoplasia.

-Unlabeled (top) and labeled (bottom), AP (left) and lateral (right) injections of left vertebral artery (red), demonstrating a prominent C1 segmental branch (white) supplying the occipital artery (yellow).
+Unlabeled (top) and labeled (bottom), AP (left) and lateral (right) injections of left vertebral artery (red), demonstrating a prominent C1 segmental branch (100 master diagram, white arrow) supplying the occipital artery (yellow).
 The anastomosis between the C1 and occipital is marked in blue.
 Contrast reflux demonstrates hypoplastic occipital proximal to the C1 branch (light blue).

 Pharyngo-occipital trunk (red) origin from the internal carotid artery.
 Occipital is yellow, and AP is pink.

 The occipital artery almost invariably participates in supply of posterior fossa dural structures via transosseous channels originating from its mastoid branch.
 When the transosseous branch is large enough (i.e. gives rise to supply of posterior meningeal region), its corresponding hole in the skull is recognized as the “mastoid foramen”.
 The territory supplied is usually posterior to petrous pyramid base, in region of sigmoid sinus.
 Consequently, dural fistulas of the sigmoid sinus usually demonstrate a component of occipital supply.
 Usually, middle meningeal and ascending pharyngeal arteries represent more fruitful venues for transarterial embolization.